-For reports originally due on or after Jan.
-1, 2024, the no tax due threshold is increased to \$2,470,000 and entities whose annualized total revenue from their entire business is less than or equal to that amount are no longer required to file a No Tax Due Report.
+For the 2025 Franchise Tax Report, the no tax due threshold is \$2,470,000 and entities whose annualized total revenue from their entire business is less than or equal to that amount are not required to file a No Tax Due Report.
 However, entities are still required to file a Public Information Report (Form 05-102) or an Ownership Information Report (Form 05-167).
+Entities that need only file a Public Information Report or Ownership Information Report can easily file the report electronically through Webfile.
 For more information, see the discussion on the No Tax Due Threshold on page 4.
-See Senate Bill 3, 88th Legislature, Second Called Session.